Nurse's cap: Standardized school caps

-Nurses' caps since the 1980s
+Since the 1980s

-In a global perspective, the nurses' cap continues to be widely used.
-However, the use of the nurses' cap had begun to slowly decline in Western Europe and Northern America by the late 1960s.
-The use of nurses' caps in the medical facilities of the United States all but disappeared by the late 1970s with the near universal adoption of scrubs.
+From a global perspective, the nurses' cap continues to be widely used.
+However, the use of the nurses' cap had begun to slowly decline in Western Europe and North America by the late 1960s.
+The use of nurses' caps in the medical facilities of the United States all but disappeared by the late 1980s with the near-universal adoption of scrubs.

-In areas where healthcare facilities no longer required their nurses to wear nurse's caps, nursing schools eliminated the cap as a mandatory part of the students' uniform.
-In addition, with the growth of technology in the health-care setting, some felt that the nurse's caps were an obstacle for nurses wearing them, while others disagreed.
-With the rapid growth of the number of men in nursing, some also felt a need for a unisex uniform, while others saw no difficulty with gender specific uniforms as is the case in many uniformed professions.
+In areas where healthcare facilities no longer required their nurses to wear nurse's caps, nursing schools eliminated the cap as a mandatory part of student uniforms.
+In addition, with the growth of technology in the healthcare setting, some felt that the nurse's caps were an obstacle for nurses wearing them, while others disagreed.
+With the rapid growth of the number of men in nursing, some also felt a need for a unisex uniform, while others saw no difficulty with gender-specific uniforms as is the case in many uniformed professions.
 However, nurses' caps can still be found in many developing and developed nations.
-Japan and South Korea are examples of developed countries with near universal use of the nurses' cap.
+Japan and South Korea are examples of developed countries with near-universal use of the nurses' cap.
 It is also common for students of nursing to have their graduation portraits taken while wearing nurses' caps.

 In countries where the nursing cap is no longer required as a part of a nurse's uniform, it still holds the same significance that it did during the time of Florence Nightingale.
 The nursing cap symbolizes the goal of the nurse, which is to provide "service to those in need."
 Furthermore, the cap is a sign of the industry's ageless values of dedication, honesty, wisdom, and faith.